solid-contrib/information/decision-making-processes.md

 This step is to make sure that everyone has a chance to voice their thoughts on all the options and their opinions of each so that they feel that all the options are given a chance.

 ## Step 3.
 Coming to a Conclusion through Compromise
-The Solid Manager would collect the options, pros, and cons, and then make sure that everyone on the Decision Panel receives a complete copy of all the information via the github pull request and issue.
+The Solid Manager collects the options, pros, and cons, and then make sure that everyone on the Solid Decision Panel receives a complete copy of all the information via the github pull request and issue.

 Each individual in the Decision Panel has one vote even if they have multiple criteria for being in the Decision panel, so each person in the Decision Panel has an equal voice.
 Each individual can vote on a first and second choice, or they can abstain.
 After counting the first choice votes, the votes from the bottom three options get transferred to the second choice vote to avoid strategic voting that does not reflect the true opinion of the Decision Panel.
 The votes are recounted and the majority vote wins.

-The Solid Manager's responsibilities are to --
+The Solid Manager's responsibilities are to:
 * make sure everyone on the Decision Panel is aware of the vote
 * explain how they can vote
 * collect the final results